-- HLG10 inclusive of HLG OETF per BT.2100 [5], BT.2020 [3] color space, and 10bit sample depth.
-(See also Section 10.1 for information about carriage of HLG transfer function signaling over HDMI interfaces.) - PQ10 inclusive of PQ EOTF per SMPTE ST 2084 [8], Rec.
+- HLG10 inclusive of HLG OETF per BT.2100 [6], BT.2020 [4] color space, and 10-bit sample depth.
+(See also Section 10.1 for information about carriage of HLG transfer function signaling over HDMI interfaces.) - PQ10 inclusive of PQ EOTF per BT.2100 [6], Rec.
 ITU-R BT.
-2020 [3] color space, and 10-bit sample depth
+2020 [4] color space, and 10-bit sample depth

 HLG10 and PQ10 as defined herein may be used without metadata.
-This may be advantageous due to the lack of support in Phase A of certain infrastructures for carrying metadata.
-For example, although metadata can be carried in SEI messages within an HEVC stream, it is not supported over an SDI interface, and it may not survive multiple decode/encode operations that exist in many broadcast workflows.
-This is particularly important in Live content production, given its complex, "on-the-fly" workflow.
 Provided that the reference display peak luminance specifications do not exceed the consumer display, PQ10 can deliver a greater level of certainty in what the viewer will see based on the display-referred nature of its design, particularly when highlights or average picture level are very bright.
-This is a result of pixelencoded values, which are prescribed to represent specific picture luminance level.
+This is a result of pixel-encoded values, which are prescribed to represent specific picture luminance level.
 Another distinction drawn between the two schemes is backward compatibility.
-Content produced using HLG can be displayed on SDR/WCG devices with a degree of compatibility that may be judged acceptable for programs and services according to Report ITU-R BT.2390 [6].
+Content produced using HLG can be displayed on SDR/WCG devices with a degree of compatibility that may be judged acceptable for programs and services according to Report ITU-R BT.2390 [7].
 PQ10 content requires a down-conversion step in order to provide acceptable SDR quality.
 See Section 11 below for a deeper discussion of backward compatibility, including the pros, cons and open questions that apply to various possible methods.